megamind1230/demo/first vault/Quantum Computing/Quantum Computing.md

 Quantum computers are elegant(رائعة) machines, smaller and ==requiring less energy than supercomputers==.
 An IBM Quantum processor is a wafer ==not much bigger== than the one found in a laptop.
 And a quantum hardware system is about the size of a car, made up mostly of ==cooling systems== to keep the superconducting processor at its ==ultra-cold operational temperature==.

 A classical processor uses bits to perform its operations.
-A quantum computer uses qubits (CUE-bits) to run multidimensional quantum algorithms.
+A quantum computer uses qubits, pronounced as (q-bits), to run multidimensional quantum algorithms.

 **Superfluids**
 Your desktop computer likely uses a fan to get cold enough to work.
 Our quantum processors need to be very cold – about a hundredth of a degree above absolute zero.
 To achieve this, we use super-cooled superfluids to create superconductors.